 The 2015 winner was Harvard Business School’s Professor Michael Porter, who also topped the list in 2005.
 Previous winners are Clay Christensen (2013 & 2011); CK Prahalad (2009 & 2007); and Peter Drucker (2003 & 2001).

 5. What is the methodology used to produce the Thinkers50?

-- Rigour of research
+- Rigour (quality of research and theory)